Perturbative Yang-Mills theory without Faddeev-Popov ghost fields: Perturbative Yang-Mills theory without Faddev-Popov ghost fields

 Here $S_{{\cal G}}\in C^{\infty}({\cal G})$ is an arbitrary functional on ${\cal G}$, such that $e^{-S_{{\cal G}}}$ is integrable with respect to the invariant measure $\mathcal{D}\Omega$ on ${\cal G}$.
-The generalized definition (\ref{eq:our path integral}) of expectation values of gauge invariant observables is equivalent to the Faddeev--Popov prescription (\ref{eq:faddeev popov}), as all additional \textit{finite} contributions of the gauge degrees of freedom due to $S_{{\cal G}}$ cancel out when evaluated on gauge invariant observables. \\ \\ It is our intention, however, \textit{not} to cancel these \mbox{finite} contributions, but to transform the fields $B_{\mu}\in\Gamma$ and $\Omega\in{\cal G}$ back into the original variables $A_{\mu}\in\pi^{-1}(U)$.
+For different modifications of the Faddeev--Popov formula see \cite{zwanziger general, parrinello}. \\ \\ When evaluated on gauge invariant observables all additional \textit{finite} contributions of the gauge degrees of freedom due to $S_{{\cal G}}$ cancel out, therefore the generalized definition (\ref{eq:our path integral}) of expectation values equals (\ref{eq:faddeev popov}), which in turn is equivalent to the usual Faddeev--Popov formula (\ref{eq:faddeev popov1}).\\ \\ It is our intention, however, \textit{not} to cancel these \mbox{finite} contributions, but to transform the fields $B_{\mu}\in\Gamma$ and $\Omega\in{\cal G}$ back into the original variables $A_{\mu}\in\pi^{-1}(U)$.
 In this case the Jacobian of the field transformation eliminates the Faddeev-Popov determinant, so we obtain \cite{annals2}

-Mind that now the path integral is performed over unconstrained gauge fields $A_{\mu}\in\pi^{-1}(U)$ and specific choices of the action $\mathcal{S}_{\mathcal{G}}$ serve the purpose of gauge fixing.
-Due to the absence of the Faddeev-Popov determinant the Faddeev-Popov ghost fields are not present any longer.\\ \\ In this work we suggest to specify $\mathcal{S}_{\mathcal{G}}$ as
+Mind that now the path integral is performed over unconstrained gauge fields $A_{\mu}\in\pi^{-1}(U)$, similarly as in (\ref{eq:faddeev popov1}).
+Due to the absence of the Faddeev-Popov determinant, however, Faddeev-Popov ghost fields are not present any longer.\\ \\In this work we suggest to specify $\mathcal{S}_{\mathcal{G}}$ as

 where